Eryx johnii

 Eryx johnii is a species of nonvenomous snake in the subfamily Erycinae of the family Boidae.
-The species is endemic to Iran, Pakistan, and India.
+The species is native to Iran, Pakistan, and India.
 There are no subspecies which are recognized as being valid.

-Common names include: Indian sand boa, John's sand boa, erutaley nagam, mannoli pambu, red sand boa, and brown sand boa.
+Common names include: Indian sand boa, John's sand boa, iruthalai nagam, mannuli pambu, red sand boa, and brown sand boa.

 Etymology

 The specific name, johnii, is in honor of German naturalist Christoph Samuel John (1747–1813), who was a missionary in India from 1771 until his death.

 Description

 Adults of E. johnii rarely exceed 2 ft in total length (including tail), although they sometimes reach 3 feet (91 cm).
 Adapted to burrowing, the head is wedge-shaped with narrow nostrils and very small eyes.
 The body is cylindrical in shape with small polished dorsal scales.
 The tail, which is blunt, rounded, and not distinct from the body, appears truncated.
 Coloration varies from reddish brown to dull yellow-tan.